GuilhermePocas/scRepresenter/README.md

 ### scBLOOM

-To run the scBLOOM pipeline, first load a scRNAseq dataset using Scanpy, and then choose the appropriate scGPT model checkpoint from https://github.com/bowang-lab/scGPT/tree/main#pretrained-scGPT-checkpoints, and place it in ```./src/scgpt/checkpoints```.
+To run the scBLOOM pipeline, first load a scRNAseq dataset using Scanpy.
+The pipeline automatically downloads the Human scGPT checkpoint, in order to use another organ checkpoint from https://github.com/bowang-lab/scGPT/tree/main#pretrained-scGPT-checkpoints download it and place it in ```./src/scgpt/checkpoints```.
 Then, run the following function:

 ```
 scnet_embs, scgpt_embs, avg_embs, conq_embs, labels = run_scBLOOM(model_name, data, network, dir, scnet_epochs, scgpt_epochs)